Mohamd-Abdelkreem/Small-Javascript-Projects/README.md

 ## 🚀 Live Preview

-1- You can view the live version of the Guess My Number project here: [Live Preview](https://guess-my-number-mohamed-abdelkareem.netlify.app/)
+1- You can view the live version of the Guess My Number project here: [Live Preview](https://guess-my-number-mohamed-abdelkareem.netlify.app/).

+2- You can view the live version of the Mapty project here: [Live Preview](https://mapty-mohamed-abdelkareem.netlify.app/).

 _(Replace the URL above with your actual deployed link)_